NLC tackles Buhari over fuel scarcity

 From Magnus Eze, Abuja

-As fuel scarcity persists in Abuja, Lagos and other parts of the country, the Nigeria Labour Congress (NLC) condemned the avoidable pain and suffering caused Nigerians.
+As fuel scarcity persists in Abuja, Lagos and other parts of the country, the Nigeria Labour Congress (NLC) has condemned the avoidable pain and suffering it caused to Nigerians.

-NLC President, Ayuba Wabba, said no reason was good enough for the present wave of suffering inflicted on the citizens through the scarcity of petroleum products.
+NLC President, Ayuba Wabba, in a statement yesterday in Abuja, said no reason was good enough for the present wave of suffering inflicted on the citizenry through the scarcity of petroleum products.

-The NLC leader in a statement in Abuja, Saturday, described the shortage as an act of cruelty and sabotage, designed to benefit a few privileged persons, while urging the government of President Muhammadu Buhari to fix the problem at all cost, within few days.
+The NLC leader described the shortage as an act of cruelty and sabotage designed to benefit a few privileged persons, while urging the government of President Muhammadu Buhari to fix the problem at all cost within few days.

 “The timing of this artificial scarcity is not lost on us as it is intended to maximise pain and profit since it is a well-known fact that the Christmas season witnesses the biggest movement of people, goods and services.